-Applying this rule, there are a number of statutes that are unconstitutional and need revision.
+Applying this rule, there are a number of New Jersey statutes that are unconstitutional and need revision.
 These are statutes that specifically call for a decision by the judge.
 There are many others that specify a fact that affects the range of available sentences but do not indicate how that fact is determined.
 It can be assumed that these statutes will be applied constitutionally so that the jury finds the fact in question.
 The Commission does not recommend revision of these statutes.

-The Commission does recommend revision of the statutes that call for a determination by a judge of a fact (other than the existence of prior convictions) that change the sentencing options available.
-Proposed revisions of these statutes follow.
-Deletions are indicated by strikeouts; new language by underlines.
+The Commission does recommend revision of the statutes that call for a determination by a judge of a fact (other than the existence of prior convictions) that changes the sentencing options available.
+Proposed revisions of these statutes are contained in the Appendix on the following pages.
 In each case, the revisions transfer finding the fact in question from the judge to the jury.
 Those changes preserve the substance of sentencing scheme as established by the Legislature.
 However, the revisions would require submission of an extra element to the jury.
 If the element is found, the special sentencing is applicable.
-A jury verdict without the extra element is akin to finding of a lesser included offense; there is a conviction but not one that allows the sentencing enhancement.
+A jury verdict without the extra element is akin to finding of a lesser included offense; there is a conviction, but not one that allows the sentencing enhancement.